 Evaluating incapacitation also requires an assessment of whether a respondent should have been aware of the complainant's incapacitation based on objectively and reasonably apparent indications of impairment when viewed from the perspective of a sober, reasonable person in the respondent's position.
 In general, Tougaloo considers sexual contact while under the influence of alcohol or other drugs to be risky behavior.
-Alcohol and drugs impair a person's decision-making capacity, awareness of consequences, and ability to make informed judgments.
+Alcohol and drugs impair a person's decisionmaking capacity, awareness of consequences, and ability to make informed judgments.
 It is especially important, therefore, that anyone engaging in sexual activity be aware of the other person's level of intoxication.
 If there is any doubt as to the level or extent of the other individual's intoxication or impairment, the prudent course of action is to forgo or cease any sexual contact or activity.

 Informal Resolution Process: In recognition that a wide spectrum of behaviors can constitute violations of College policies, the Title IX Office may resolve reports informally and appropriately, based on the circumstances.
 Informal resolutions generally are pursued when both parties, having been fully informed of all available options, has explicitly made that choice ensuring that it does not offer or facilitate an information process to resolve allegations that an employee sexually harassed a student.
 An informal resolution process is voluntary with written consent to end the informal resolution process.
-If an informal resolution process is ended by request, any information obtained may be used in a subsequent formal resolution process and hearing.
-Once a complaint has been resolved through an informal resolution process, the matter will be closed.
+If an informal resolution process is ended by request, any information obtained may be used in a subsequent formal resolution process, the matter will be closed.